Experimental determination of irreversible entropy production in out-of-equilibrium mesoscopic quantum systems: Abstract

 \section{Abstract}

+By making use of a recently proposed framework for the inference of thermodynamic irreversibility in bosonic quantum systems, we experimentally measure and characterize the entropy production rates in the non-equilibrium steady state of two different physical systems -- a micro-mechanical resonator and a Bose-Einstein condensate -- each coupled to a high finesse cavity and hence also subject to optical loss.
+Key features of our setups, such as cooling of the mechanical resonator and signatures of a structural quantum phase transition in the condensate are reflected in the entropy production rates.
+Our work demonstrates the possibility to explore irreversibility in driven mesoscopic quantum systems and paves the way to a systematic experimental assessment of entropy production beyond the microscopic limit.

+Entropy is a crucial quantity for the characterisation of dynamical processes: it quantifies and links seemingly distant notions such as disorder, information, and irreversibility across different disciplinary boundaries~\cite{EntCompl,Zema}.
 Every finite-time transformation results in some production of entropy, which signals the occurrence of irreversibility.
-Quantifying the amount of irreversible entropy produced is a goal of paramount importance: it is a key quantity for the characterisation of non-equilibrium processes, and its minimisation improves the efficiency of thermal machines.
-So far, nanoscale systems have been used for the experimental study of classical out-of-equilibrium thermodynamics.
-However, irreversible entropy production arising from quantum dynamics in mesoscopic quantum systems has not been experimentally investigated yet.
-In this work we measure the rate of entropy produced by an open quantum system in a non-equilibrium steady state for two different experimental setups: a micro-mechanical resonator and a Bose-Einstein condensate.
-Each of them is coupled to a high finesse cavity and hence subject also to optical losses.
-We find excellent agreement between the experimental data and the predictions of a framework that we develop for the open dynamics of coupled quantum harmonic oscillators.
-Key features of our setups, such as the cooling of the mechanical resonator and signatures of a structural quantum phase transition in the condensate are reflected in the entropy production rates.
-Our work demonstrates the possibility to explore non-equilibrium thermodynamics in driven mesoscopic quantum systems, and paves the way to a systematic experimental assessment of the implications of out-of-equilibrium processes on such systems.

-Entropy is a crucial quantity for the characterisation of processes: it quantifies and links seemingly distant notions such as disorder, information, and irreversibility across different disciplinary boundaries~\cite{EntCompl,Zema}.
-The second law of thermodynamics can be formulated in terms of a universal constraint on the \textit{entropy production}, which can never be negative~\cite{StochTherm, EqIneq}.
+Quantifying the amount of irreversible entropy produced by a given process is a goal of paramount importance: {\it entropy production} is a key quantity for the characterisation of non-equilibrium processes, and its minimisation improves the efficiency of thermal machines.
+The second law of thermodynamics can be formulated in terms of a universal constraint on the {entropy production}, which can never be negative~\cite{StochTherm, EqIneq}.
 In turn, this leads to the following rate equation for the variation of the entropy $S$~\cite{IrrEnt}